Kids--teens, pre-teens, and even those in their early twenties---often talk to their friends using a different set of

 In the US, this includes “bae”, “dope” (it means good, not the drugs), “YOLO” (not sure if this is still a thing), “swag”, “turnt”, and so on.

 It’s the same thing in France.
-The young crowd sprinkle their sentences with words that are uber cool, too.
+The young crowd sprinkle their sentences with words that are uber cool in French, too.
 So if you want in on the secret to sounding young and hip, let’s take a look at some of the most common slang terms used by youngsters in French streets nowadays.

 With the Talk in French Vocabulary Mastery Course never misuse a slang expression: slang terms are marked as either offensive or popular so you’d know when it’s appropriate for everyday use or not.
 Check it out below.

 Wait--let’s go back quickly.
 I mentioned Verlan, but you might be wondering what Verlan is.